Rohan Bopanna: 2024–25: Doubles; oldest major champion and world No. 1, retirement

 The following week, Bopanna played at the 2024 Miami Open, where he became just the second Indian player to reach the final of all ATP Masters events.
 The pair went on to lift the trophy by defeating Ivan Dodig and Austin Krajicek in the final.
 At the age of 44, Bopanna overtook his own record to become the oldest ATP Masters 1000 finalist and champion.
 It was their second Masters 1000 as a pair, Bopanna's sixth and Ebden's second overall.
-His semifinal victory over the 4th seeded pair of Marcel Granollers and Horacio Zeballos also meant that he would once again regain the No.1 doubles ranking.
+His semi-final victory over the 4th seeded pair of Marcel Granollers and Horacio Zeballos also meant that he would once again regain the No.1 doubles ranking.

 In April, at the 2024 Monte-Carlo Masters, Bopanna lost in the second round to Marcelo Arévalo and Mate Pavić after receiving a bye in the first round.
 As a result, he also lost his doubles top rank to his partner Ebden.
 At his next tournament, 2024 Madrid Open, Bopanna lost his opening round match against the eventual champions, Sebastian Korda and Jordan Thompson in the straight sets.
 The following week at the 2024 Italian Open, the Indo-Aussie pair won their first round match against the wildcard Italian pair of Matteo Arnaldi and Francesco Passaro.
 In the second round, they lost in the straight sets to the Italian pair of Simone Bolelli and Andrea Vavassori.